About Us

 Music producer

-Stephen Szabadi is a third-year medical student at the Western Michigan Homer Stryker M.D.
+Stephen Szabadi is a psychiatry resident at the University of Arizona - Tuscon.
+He graduated medical school from the Western Michigan Homer Stryker M.D.
 School of Medicine.
 Before coming to medical school he studied music at the University of Miami as a Stamps Foundation Scholar, graduating in 2013.

 Prior to medical school, Stephen worked for several years as a professional jazz musician.
 He guides the production and composition of all original music for the podcast.